lelegard/arm-cpusysregs/docs/build-with-features.md

 binaries with specialized parts using explicit instructions or intrinsics.

 This is a requirement for the adoption of the Arm64 in the server ecosystem.
+But we have just seen that this not easy to implement in practice.

-Several possible improvements are suggested here.
+Several possible improvements are suggested here for gcc and clang.

-Accept explicit instructions and intrinsics without explicit specification of a precise target.
+- Accept explicit instructions and intrinsics without explicit specification of a precise target.
 It is recommended to issue a warning when these instructions or intrinsics do not match the explicit targets.
 Developers doing this on purpose will mute this specific warnings in the corresponding branches of code using pragmas.

-Maybe more complicated, allow a temporary change of target using pragmas, just like warning pragmas.
+- Maybe more complicated, allow a temporary change of target using pragmas, just like warning pragmas.
 For instance:
 ~~~
     if (sha512_supported_on_this_cpu()) {
         #pragma target push